Hi Internals,

 compatibility checks would kick in, and a notice would be emitted in case

-of failure - if an overriding method doesn't have a return type, but
+- if an overriding method doesn't have a return type, but

 a ReturnTypeDeclaration attribute, then a notice would be emitted if the